Publix eyeing pre-Thanksgiving opening for 4th new Charleston-area supermarket this year

 Scary burger

-Burger King has not had a good year in the Charleston-area with so many of its restaurants shutting down for various financial reasons.
+Burger King has not had a good year in the Charleston-area, with many of its restaurants shutting down for various financial reasons.

 But the Miami-based, fast-food giant hopes to scare up reinvigorated sales with the introduction of a new Halloween-themed burger for a limited time at 10 locations across the U.S., including one in the Charleston area that closed earlier this year but has since reopened.